 A 1954 Canadian built 24 foot Shepherd hardtop is now available.
-The boat is in great condition, and has received many honors.
+The boat is in excellent condition, and has received many awards; the most recent being, Best Classic Cruiser at the 2016 ACBS Lake Geneva boat show.
 As an active Antique and Classic Boat Society (ACBS) member, I have enjoyed taking friends on ACBS cruises across the eastern US for over 15 years.
 This has included cruises on: the Mississippi, the Three Lakes Chain, the Eagle River Chain, the St. Lawrence, the Rideau, the Upper Ottawa, the Hudson, and the Finger Islands of Lake Huron.
-We have always enjoyed waiving to the open boaters as we pass them on rainy days with our windshield wiper active.
+We have always enjoyed waiving to the open boaters as we pass them on rainy days with our side windows cranked up and our windshield wipers active.
 Unfortunately, I am now in my 80's and have lost most of my crew.
-Hence, I am now basically limiting my boating to local waters.
-Fortunately, I will still have two GarWoods to run here.
+Hence, I am now basically limiting my boating to local waters in my GarWoods.

 As far as I know, this Shepherd is the only 24 foot hardtop in active use.
 The advantage of the 24 foot hardtop vs. the 27 footer (which is more numerous) is the added seating under the hardtop.
 The 27 footer has only two bench seats under the hardtop with rest of the space used for built-in furniture; whereas, the 24 footer has four bench seats under the hardtop.

 The original Hemi V-8 has been rebuilt, and it has run great for my 16 years of ownership.
 In addition to replacing the transom, I replaced some covering boards, chines, frames, all of the interior side paneling, all of the flooring, and the fuel tank.
 I converted the power train from a remotely activated hydraulic shifter to a classic floor stalk shifter for greater ease in docking.